 In experiment 1, approximately 10% of the U in the TBP phase was back-extracted with a single contact of a solution of 0.024 M iron sulfamate in 0.75 M HNO3.
 Experiment 2 had much smaller U back-extraction due to the higher molar concentration of HNO3 in the back-extraction solution (Benedict 1982).
 This can potentially led to lower Pu recovery because the stability of ferrous ion decreases as the concentration of nitric acid increases (Stoller 1961).
 This is due to the increased concentration of nitrite in solution.
 The half-life of the ferrous ion in the back-extraction solution of experiment 2 was roughly estimated with a regression model to be approximately 4 days.
 The effect is shown in the differences in Pu recovery between cycle 1 and cycle 2 of experiment 2, where cycle 2 back-extraction utilized a Fe(II) solution that was a day older.

 The DF calculations utilized concentration ratios between contaminants that were normalized to the Pu concentration per Equation 3, with the initial solution being the working solution and the final solution being the back-extracted Pu.
 Both experiment 1 and experiment 2 first cycle DF values are shown in Table 2.
 Cycle 2 of experiment 2 is not shown because the data were below background for these samples.
-The low DF values reported were expected due to reasons described above, extraction and back-extraction without intermittent scrubbing and low number of stages.
+The low DF values reported were expected due to reasons described above: the extraction and back-extraction were performed without intermittent scrubbing, and the number of stages was low.

-Table 2 Decontamination factors for single and multiple contacts PUREX.
+Table 2 Decontamination factors for single and multiple contact PUREX.
 Results have been corrected to equal contact volumes between aqueous and organic solutions during both extraction and back-extraction, as well as zero hold-up volume.